dwyl/image-classifier/README.md

 ### 2. Adding `LiveView` capabilities to our project

+As it stands, our project is not using `LiveView`.
+Let's fix this.

 This will launch a super-powered process that establishes a websocket connection between the server and the browser.

-As it stands,,our project is not using `LiveView`.
-Let's fix this.

 In `lib/app_web/router.ex`, change the `scope "/"` to the following.